Chicago Booth 2016 MBA Essay Tips & Deadlines

 A few thoughts:

 Should you write an essay or use a visual presentation?
 That depends on you.
 If you are talented visually and love graphics and powerpoint, use a visual medium as long as it will translate to PDF.
-If you are a "words person" comfortable expressing your thoughts in writing, write the essay.
+If you are a "words person" who prefers expressing your thoughts in writing, write the response.
 Do what will make it easiest for you to express your essence.

 Reapplicant Essay: Upon reflection, how has your perspective regarding your future, Chicago Booth, and/or getting an MBA changed since the time of your last application?
 (300 words maximum)